-- (1) If, after review of the investigation report, the Chief Judge determines the complaint is unfounded or of a trivial nature, the grievance shall be dismissed. - (2) If, after review of the investigation report, the Chief Judge determines the matter warrants further consideration, the Chief Judge shall then either delegate a prosecutor to file a complaint pursuant to subsection (j) or refer the matter to the appropriate state or other disciplinary body.
+- (1) If, after review of the investigation report, the Chief Judge determines the complaint is unfounded or of a trivial nature, the grievance shall be dismissed. - (2) If, after review of the investigation report, the Chief Judge determines that a sanction is warranted but further proceedings are not, the Chief Judge may make an appropriate disposition with the agreement of the attorney so disciplined. - (3) If, after review of the investigation report, the Chief Judge determines the matter warrants further consideration, the Chief Judge shall then either delegate a prosecutor to file a complaint pursuant to subsection (j) or refer the matter to the appropriate state or other disciplinary body.